MicrosoftDocs/power-pages-docs/power-pages-docs/configure/virtual-tables.md

 1. Create a virtual table in Dataverse

-1. Setup virtual table relationship
+1. Setup virtual table relationships

-1. Configure web page using virtual table
+1. Configure a web page with components using a virtual table

 ## Create a virtual table in Dataverse